dopherdo/auto-gambler/SETUP_GUIDE.md

 driver = uc.Chrome(version_main=YOUR_VERSION)
 ```

-#### 3. "Not valid guild and channel" Error
+#### 3. "Not valid server and channel" Error
-- Check that channel and guild IDs are correct
+- Check that channel and server IDs are correct
 - Ensure the bot account has access to the server/channel
 - Verify Developer Mode is enabled when copying IDs